Provider Information - Survey of Financial Information (SFI)

 2. Why is the SFI sent out quarterly?

-The SFI is a major contributor to the Financial Accounts of the Australian National Accounts which are published on a quarterly basis as economic indicators in their own right.
-The reason for the quarterly timetable is to give government, private sector analysts, commentators and other users of the data a regular snapshot of how the Australian economy, and the financial markets in particular, is progressing.
+The SFI is a major contributor to the Finance and Wealth publication of the Australian National Accounts which is published on a quarterly basis.
+This provides government, private sector analysts, commentators and other users of the data a regular snapshot of how the Australian economy, and the financial markets in particular, is progressing.

 3. Do I have to complete the form?